Zeeshier/Programming_Fundamentals/README.md

 - **For Loop**: Iterates a specific number of times, making it useful when the number of iterations is known beforehand.
 - **While Loop**: Continues to execute as long as a specified condition is true, making it suitable for scenarios where the number of iterations is not known.
 - **Do-While Loop**: Similar to the while loop, but guarantees that the loop body is executed at least once.

+## Nested Loops 🔁

+Nested loops involve placing one loop inside another.
+They are often used for working with multi-dimensional data structures like matrices.

+### Key Concepts

+- **Inner and Outer Loops**: Understanding how the inner loop completes all its iterations for each iteration of the outer loop.
+- **Common Use Cases**: Examples include working with multi-dimensional arrays and complex pattern generation.
+- **Performance Considerations**: The importance of being aware of the time complexity when using nested loops.

 ## Arrays 📊